Collections

 03

-The cigar box series includes traditional oil painting of highway scenes on cigar box tops, and shadowboxes using antique found objects titled "tollbooth" or "first ride".
-All relate to highways or pathways.
-Combine the box tops together as groups, display upright or hang with other paintings or objects.
+The cigar box series includes traditional oil painting of Texas landscape scenes on cigar boxes.
+All relate to pathways and Americans love of the land.
+Combine the boxes together as groups, display upright or hang with other paintings or objects.

 04